 When asked about Ronaldo's reaction, Santos revealed: "On the morning before the match, when I announced and explained that Ronaldo would be on the bench, he misunderstood.
 I understand his reaction.
 I mentioned that it was a difficult time, and it felt like I as a friend abandoned my best friend.
 But my feelings are still the same.
 The relationship is still the same, I still see Ronaldo as a son or a brother.
 I know it hurts, but that's life."

 Santos said he had experienced a similar situation with Bruno Alves, when the relationship between the two teachers and students was affected because he did not call up the central defender, and then everything passed.
-Therefore, the former Portugal coach hopes that the relationship with Ronaldo will gradually improve over time.
-"I realized that Ronaldo was hurt at that time, and now he probably still is.
+Therefore, the former Portugal head coach hopes that the relationship with Ronaldo will gradually improve over time.
+"I realized that Ronaldo was hurt at that time, and now maybe he is.
 But the relationship we have is not a normal relationship," he expressed.
 "I hope that one day the current situation will change.
 If that does not happen, be patient.
 I am sad, but that is how things are."

 After leaving Portugal, Santos had a brief spell in charge of Poland.
 He only managed six games, winning three and losing three, and was sacked in early September.